 - Publications written by others about WSL, WSL projects or WSL members are not included in DORA.

 - New references are regularly imported from bibliographic databases.
-Moreover, WSL members can report new publications via a web form or e-mail (firstname.lastname@example.org) at any time.
+Moreover, WSL members can submit new publications for inclusion into DORA at any time.

 2. Document types accepted